 Evaluating what constitutes marital and separate property may be difficult and confusing at times.
 At Paré & Associates, LLC, our attorneys can assist you by conducting a thorough analysis of your assets and debts to help you determine what is marital property and what is separate property.
 We can also help you understand how marital property may end up being divided after a divorce, and what steps you may want to take to further protect any non-marital property during your divorce.

-Our office regularly assists clients going through marital property disputes in Germantown and surrounding areas, and we know it can be a draining and often confusing process.
+Our office regularly assists clients going through marital property disputes in Germantown, Silver Spring and throughout Montgomery County, Maryland and surrounding areas, and we know it can be a draining and often confusing process.
 By relying on the help of a skilled marital property division attorney like the ones at Paré & Associates, LLC, you will be better prepared to protect your interests and receive fair treatment in court.
 We can assist you with all matters related to marital property division, marital debts, and more.
-Call Paré & Associates, LLC today at (301) 515-1190 to schedule a free consultation.
+Call Paré & Associates, LLC today at (301) 962-2492 to schedule a free consultation.